 &lt;sup>9 Extant paragraph R400.20 states: "As defined, an audit client that is a listed entity includes all of its related entities.
 For all other entities, references to an audit client in this Part include related entities over which the client has direct or indirect control."

-International Standard on Quality Management (ISQM) 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements policies and procedures.
+International Standard on Quality Management (ISQM) 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements

-&lt;sup>11 ISQM 2, Engagement Quality Reviews
+ISQM 2, Engagement Quality Reviews